itsoluwatobby/web_app/README.md

 - [x] Database using Postgresql

-### for this demo, the verification token will also be provided in the console likewise password resst token
+### for this demo, the verification token will also be provided in the console likewise password reset tokens